University Writing Programs

 Eileen Kogl Camfield

 Contact Eileen for questions related to classroom-based writing mentors, writing assessment, faculty development, workshops, graduate-level writing support, orientation materials, and any other writing-related questions!

 Coordinator of the Student Writing Center

-Contact Melanie to schedule an appointment in the writing center, a classroom presentation, or a peer review session in the Writing Center
+Contact Melanie for questions about the Writing Center, to schedule an appointment in the Writing Center, to schedule a classroom presentation, or to schedule a peer review session in the Writing Center

 PACS-Writing Center Liaison